igromanru/Dark-Souls-III-Cheat-Engine-Guide/sites/item-ids.md

 400003E8 | Titanite Shard  |
 400003E9 | Large Titanite Shard  |
 400003EA | Titanite Chunk  |
-400003EB | Titanite Slab  | Ban-Warning, you can have only 18 in one play through!
+400003EB | Titanite Slab  | Ban-Warning, you can have only 15 in one play through!
-400003F2 | Dragon Scale  |
 400003FC | Titanite Scale  |
 40000406 | Twinkling Titanite  |
 4000044C | Heavy Gem  |